 - Mix melted butter with graham cracker crumbs and sugar (to taste) until homogeneous.

-- Evenly distribute graham crust mixture into each cupcake cavity lined with paper cupcake liners, around 2 tsp each.
+- Evenly distribute graham crust mixture into each cupcake cavity lined with paper cupcake liners, around 2 teaspoon each.
 Press down to compact as much as possible for a firm crust that won't fall apart easily.

 - Place in fridge to set while making cheesecake.